www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2023-12-30-make-projekt-advertisable.md

         * [x] Fix main menu: `https://splitcells.net/net/splitcells/website/main-menu.html`
         * [x] Fix licensing on live server: `http://live.splitcells.net/net/splitcells/martins/avots/distro/legal/licensing.html`
         * [x] Redeploy website.
-    * [ ] Advertise in local social media.
+    * [x] Advertise in local social media.
-    * [ ] Create demonstration video for web server.
-    * [ ] Create demo video for local users.
+    * [ ] Create demo video for users.
-    * [ ] Talk to current main contact person.
-* [ ] Adjust the project, so that it can be used for school related scheduling by normal users.
+* [x] Adjust the project, so that it can be used for school related scheduling by normal users.
     It is important, that the software can be explained and introduced easily to German teachers, that can speak and read English.
     Keep in mind, that every German document still needs an international English version as well.